chmouel/github-issue-cli/README.md

 * Install PyGithub
   `pip3 install pygithub`
 * Copy script somewhere in your path.
-* Set your oauth.token in your gitconfig to your personal token, this should be setup by default by [hub](https://github.com/defunkt/hub)
+* Set your `oauth.token` in the `github` in your gitconfig to your personal token, this should be setup by default by [hub](https://github.com/defunkt/hub) with easy.

 Usage
 =====